Encryption of Workstations at ISIMA and LIMOS✯

 -

-Your data is stored in a location "recommended" by ISIMA:
+Your data is stored in locations "recommended" by ISIMA:

 -